fnuadnan/Match-Game/README.md

 - Included Function

 ## Introduction
-Your task is to code out the game's functionality by completing the functions we've outlined below.
-We've left you plenty of comments as well as a suite of tests that will help you get the job done.
-Keep in mind that the functions build upon each other so **you should complete each function in order!**
+The task is to code out the game's functionality by completing the functions outlined below.
+I 've left plenty of comments as well as a suite of tests that will help  get the job done.
+Keep in mind that the functions build upon each other so **I  complete each function in order!**

 ## Deliverable
 ### 1. **`createNewCard()`**